argoproj/argo-events/api/sensor.md

 <p>

-Switch is the condition to execute the trigger.
+Conditions is the conditions to execute the trigger.
+For example:
+“(dep01 || dep02) && dep04”

 </p>